Start your workplace transformation today.

 eCommerce specialists, Salmon, deliver powerful ecommerce experiences for leading brands, helping them transact more online.
 Their inspirational working environment - a five-floor commercial new build - uniquely supports their working style, marking an exciting new chapter for the business as they continue to grow.

 Their new 28,000 sq ft office in Watford centres around creativity, inspiration, collaboration and fun.
 Over a 12-week build programme, the office design was driven by an in-depth workplace analysis which helped to create a human centric environment inspired by their specific ways of working.
-The workplace consultancy element of this project was key.
+The workplace strategy element of this project was key.
 The analysis provided us with valuable data which we used to develop an intelligent design, tailored to the people at Salmon.
 The office layout has been designed to create purposeful collisions between people and encourage knowledge sharing and idea generation across the business.

 The new Salmon office features a range of environments for staff to choose from and looks to support the behaviours of their people.
 Throughout the building the company values uplift the space and promote the Salmon brand in a subtle yet defined way.
 The staff have access to facilities, such as table tennis and a roof terrace which shows Salmon’s commitment to creating an inspiring place to work.